GISMentors/geopython-english/index.rst

 ..
 ..         line to the file

-In the world of geomatics is Python very popular (and we can say, that it's popularity is growing).
-It's standing between simple scripting using SHELL commands and more advanced coding on the system level in e.g.
-C. It can also be compared in some ways to Java platform.
+In the world of geomatics Python is very popular (and we can say, that it's popularity is growing).
+It's standing between simple scripting using SHELL commands and more advanced coding on the system level e.g. in C language.
+It can also be compared in some ways to Java platform.
 Most of the existing libraries and programs do have their API suitable for Python, like `GDAL Python API <http://gdal.org/python/>`_.